-The DOOR ("Database of Origin and Registration") database includes product names for foodstuffs registered as PDO, PGI or TSG as well as names for which registration has been applied.
+The DOOR ("Database of Origin and Registration") database includes product names for foodstuffs registered as Protected Designation of Origin (PDO), Protected Geographical Indication (PGI) and Traditional Specialties Guaranteed (TSG) as well as names for which registration has been applied.

-E-BACCHUS is the database on geographical indications protected in the European Community for wines originating in Member States and third countries.
+E-BACCHUS is the database on geographical indications protected in the European Union for wines originating in Member States and third countries.

 EU schemes operate in the market alongside an increasing number of public and private certification schemes.